 |

-the Maine Education Association.
-He is currently a
+Director for the Maine Education Association and is

 |